 Once you know what pollutants are in your water, you can best decide what kind of filter you will need to remove them.
 A good filter will not only pay for itself over time, but, unlike bottles of water, it will also provide you with plenty of clean water for cooking and bathing, too.

-How to Buy a Good Water Filter
+How to Choose a Water Filter

 You can pick up a small faucet-mount water filter or filtration pitcher from just about any big box store, but most were designed to improve taste, and can only filter out sediment, chlorine, lead, and perhaps a few other things.